mongodb/docs/source/reference/replica-configuration.rst

    this member.
 Do not set to "``false``", if a replica set *can* become a master, or if any clients ever issue queries against this instance.

+TODO: whether, not weather
+Probably "Do not set to false if a member *can* become a master..."

    Omitting index creation, and thus this setting, may be useful, **if**: